juju/docs/src/en/charm-review-process.md

 Title: Charm review process

-# Charm Review Process
+# Charm review process

-Reviewing a Juju Charm is a process that can easily be broken down into the following parts:
+Reviewing a Juju charm is a process that can easily be broken down into the following parts:

 1. Identifying what to review